s10269187/DDA_ITD_ASG1/README.md

 # Game Objective
 - Collect 5 different ingredients (flour, egg, water, hawthorn, sugar)
 - Total number of ingredients = 8 (duplicates included)
-- Use collected ingredients to craft 3 snacks (Biscuit Gem, Haw Flakes, Bangkit)
+- Player collected ingredients to craft 3 snacks (Biscuit Gem, Haw Flakes, Bangkit)
 - Click "Find out more" button to learn more about the corresponding snacks
 - Complete the game in the least amount of time taken